axonweb3/axon-docs/docs/devops/hardfork.md

    cargo build
    ```

-2. Start multiple Axon nodes
+### 2. Start multiple Axon nodes

-   [`reset.sh`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/reset.sh) is used to clear data and start axon nodes.
+To run multiple Axon nodes, use the [`reset.sh`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/reset.sh) script to clear data and start axon nodes.
 You can also use it for the first-time startup.

    ```bash
    git clone https://github.com/axonweb3/axon-hardfork-test.git